 - Don’t speak badly of the mother to your kids.

-- Be mindful of the time you’re with them and don’t be late for visits or cancel time with them except in extraordinary circumstances.
-If you have to cancel or change a visitation, you should tell the kids yourself and don’t let your ex frame the message the way she is likely to try to do.
+- Be mindful of the time you’re with the kids.
+Don’t be late for visits or cancel time with them except in extraordinary circumstances.
+If you have to cancel or change a visitation, you should tell the kids yourself; don’t let your ex frame the message the way she is likely to try to do.